mood-agency/e-queue/README.md

     V --> D
     S --> W[End]
 ```
-## Splash
+## Splash Screen

+Showed when the user get into the queue.
 You can modify the splash page by editing the `static/splash.html` file.

 ## Uploading Worker